youhaoxi/XploreLab-agent/README.md

 > [!NOTE]
 > See the [`examples`](./examples) directory and [documentation](https://tencentcloudadp.github.io/youtu-agent/examples/) for more details.

-### 🤖 Automatic Agent Generation
+### 🤖 Automatic Tool and Agent Generation

-A standout feature of `Youtu-Agent` is its ability to **automatically generate agent configurations**.
-In other frameworks, defining a task-specific agent often requires writing code or carefully crafting prompts.
-In contrast, `Youtu-Agent` uses simple YAML-based configs, which enables streamlined automation: a built-in "meta-agent" chats with you to capture requirements, then generates and saves the config automatically.
+A standout feature of `Youtu-Agent` is its ability to **automatically generate tools alongside agent configurations**.
+Other frameworks often make you hand-code functions or hand-craft prompts before an agent can even run.
+Here, you simply describe the task: the built-in meta-agent interviews you, assembles the necessary tools, produces YAML configs, and saves everything so you can execute it immediately.

 ```bash
 # Interactively clarify your requirements and auto-generate a config